Portsmouth Red Birds

 The Portsmouth Red Birds were a minor league baseball club, located in Portsmouth, Ohio.
-The team played in the Middle Atlantic League between 1936 and 1940.
-During the club's first two seasons, it was known as the Portsmouth Pirates, as a Class-C affiliate of the Pittsburgh Pirates.
+The team played in the Class C Middle Atlantic League between 1935 and 1940.
+During the club's first two seasons, it was known as the Portsmouth Pirates, as a minor league affiliate of the Pittsburgh Pirates.
 In 1937 the team became affiliated with the St. Louis Cardinals and were then renamed the Portsmouth Red Birds.
+The team won the Middle Atlantic League in 1938.
+Before the 1941 season, the team was moved to Springfield, Ohio and became the Springfield Cardinals.